gigi-coding/Whac-A-Mole/README.md

 ## Strech Goals
 I want to be able to keep track of previous game scores in a highscore board.
 I would like to add a golden mole that will give user 5 points and a black mole that will take away 5 points when clicked(whacked).
+Figure out how to turn my mouse pointer into a sledgehammer.
+Make it a cool design with CSS!